From idea to live product

 Harrison + Claude Code~$67 (3.5 hrs of subscription time)3.5 hours

 Freelancer estimate based on 2026 rates from Arc.dev and ZipRecruiter.
 Agency estimate based on pricing from Apexure, Landingi, and Tapflare for custom interactive landing pages with API integrations.
-These are not inflated numbers.
 A 16-step interactive wizard with a live preview panel, serverless backend, bot protection, and email integration is not a simple landing page.

 The Decisions That Shaped It